ErikVerheul/OneBacklog/README.md

 <p>All items sit in a tree structure.
 Epics, features and pbi's cannot exist without their parent.
 It is impossible to create orphans.
 No need to fix these relationships as a afterthought.</p>

 <b>Other design choices:</b><br />
 The scope is the selected product.
-The requirement area (see https://less.works/less/less-huge/requirement-areas.html) is an attribute of an item and used for filtering.<br />
+The requirement area (see https://less.works/less/less-huge/requirement-areas.html) is an attribute of an item and used for prioritization.<br />
-Features have (business) value.
-Delivering the high priority features first is the aim of all participants.<br />
+Epics and their underlying features have (business) value.
+Delivering the high priority items first is the aim of all participants.<br />
 Priorities are set on every level.
 Eg. when feature A has a higher priority than feature B all its pbi's have a higher priority than any pbi in feature B. It is the PO who selects the most important epics and the features within.<br />
-The owning team is an attribute of the pbi and used for filtering.
-A user can be member of one or more teams.
+The owning team is an attribute of the feature and pbi and used for filtering.
+A user can be member of one team only, but can switch to another team at will.
 The _admin, admin and the guests are not member of a team.<br />
 When multiple databases are created, products defined in different databases are considered completely independent.
 However the user database with the authorizations is shared over all products.<br />

 <b>Product and epic size estimate:</b><br />